-Everyone wants to be creative, to conceive great ideas, and to achieve unparalleled beauty in their aesthetic self-expressions.
-This is true whether the act of creation is for the unpatronized applause and recognition from others or whether the work is simply for the joy of reaching one’s full potential.
+Everybody wants to be creative, to conceive great ideas, and to achieve unparalleled beauty in their aesthetic self-expression.
+This is true whether the act of creation is for the unpatronized applause and recognition of others or whether the work is simply for the joy of reaching one’s full potential.
 But either way, creative dexterity isn’t something that can be bought.
-There are no self-help books or Limitless Life supplements that produce creativity — not that this is a big deal.
+There are no self-help books or Limitless Life supplements that produce creativity—not that this is a big deal.
 Everyone has the capacity for this coveted skill, but few reach the end of life with their creativity fully explored.

-All creative work begins as an imitation, as a rudimentary copy lacking every bit of individual character.
-Then, through the influence of our personal experiences and conscious effort, the work ferments into the novel ideas we call creative.
+All creative work begins as an imitation, as a rudimentary copy of another's work, lacking every bit of individual character.
+Then, through the influence of our personal experience and a focused effort, our thoughts eventually ferment into the novel ideas we call creative.
 Our subconsciousness minds are what do the work.
-The vast unknown combines and recombines knowledge, wisdom, memories, bits of information, pieces of make-believe, sparks of inspiration, and other existing thoughts into new, unabashed shape and form.
+The vast unknown depths of our hidden psyche combines and recombines knowledge, wisdom, memories, bits of information, pieces of make-believe, sparks of inspiration, and all other existing thoughts into new, unabashed shape and form.

 Creativity knows no boundaries.
 Connect dots, draw lines, and steal from others.
 The more we know, the more we fuse, blend, mix, and merge into new ideas.
 Immerse yourself in melancholia, think deeply, and be creative.